EugeneZaharchenko/SocialNetwork/README.md

 Simple REST API implemented by Flask framework.
 Token authentication is implemented (JWT is used).

+First of all, database should be created beforehand.
+To do this, run:
+    _flask db init_

+Then, to make initial migration run:
+_flask db migrate_

+To apply initial migration, run:
+_flask db upgrade_

 To start working with service, run command:
 _python runserver.py_